-Current knowledge technology is based on applying smart algorithms to keywords, by which the self-organizing function of non-keywords is ignored.
-Only Thinknowlogy implements the natural meaning of non-keywords.
+Knowledge technology is based on applying smart algorithms to keywords, by which the natural meaning of non-keywords is ignored.

 Thinknowlogy is experimental, grammar-based software,

 designed to utilize Natural Laws of Intelligence in grammar,

 in order to create intelligence – through natural language – in software,

 which is demonstrated by:

 • drawing conclusions (more advanced than scientific solutions),